lspm-pkg/petaserver/README.md

 ---
 > [!IMPORTANT]
 > This branch is in beta, you may see some stablity issues.
 >
+> This branch has backwards support for the current v2 petaclient.
+>
 > Also the changes in this branch are:
 >